 The most common form of copper sulfate is its pentahydrate, given by the chemical formula CuSO4.5H2O.
 This form is characterized by its bright blue colour.
-However, it can be noted that the anhydrous form of this salt is a powder that is white in colour.
+However, it can be noted that the anhydrous form of this salt is a powder that is white.

 The CuSO4 molecule consists of an ionic bond between the copper cation (Cu2+) and the sulfate anion (SO42-).
 An illustration describing the structure of a copper sulfate molecule is provided below.

-Copper sulfate can be prepared by treating metallic copper with heated and concentrated sulfuric acid, or by treating the oxides of copper with dilute sulfuric acid.
+Copper sulfate can be prepared by treating metallic copper with heated and concentrated sulphuric acid, or by treating the oxides of copper with dilute sulphuric acid.
 It can be noted that the oxidation state exhibited by the copper atom in a CuSO4 molecule is +2.

 Properties of CuSO4